 One time I played this song on a grand piano in our high school auditorium for an audience of 0.
 Nobody else was there.
 The grand piano was a little too “in-tune” for my taste, but the reverb in the auditorium was awesome.

 Another time I played this song was on the old beat up piano in the hallway of my college dorm.
-Not sure why there was a piano there or if we were even supposed to/allowed to play it but that was an example of the perfect sound – lots of reverb in the hall and from the stairs and the piano definitely hadn’t been tuned in decades.
+Not sure why there was a piano there or if we were even supposed to/allowed to play it but that was an example of the perfect sound – lots of reverb in the hall and from the stairs and the piano definitely hadn’t been tuned in eons.

 While the Yamaha digital piano makes it hard to really capture that real piano sound, it did at least do one very important thing – it captured the song as a midi file and made it super easy to record.
 Literally just plug your laptop in the piano, open up logic pro and press record.